 | CMS | — | ✓ |

-Choose Business Class if you prioritize Auth and Subscription.
-Choose SaaS Pegasus if AI and Auth are more important to your project.
+Choose Business Class if you prioritize Auth and Blog.
+Choose SaaS Pegasus if AI and Admin Panel are more important to your project.

-Business Class costs $169 and includes 7 features.
-SaaS Pegasus costs $249 and includes 7 features.
-Business Class uniquely offers Deployment, Blog, Paddle.
-SaaS Pegasus uniquely offers AI, CMS, Admin Panel.
+Business Class costs $169 and includes 4 features.
+SaaS Pegasus costs $249 and includes 5 features.
+Business Class uniquely offers Blog, Deployment.
+SaaS Pegasus uniquely offers AI, Admin Panel, CMS.

 Business Class is cheaper at $169, which is $80 less than SaaS Pegasus ($249).

-Yes, both share Tailwind in common.
-Business Class uses Ruby on Rails exclusively, while SaaS Pegasus uses React, Django, HTMX, TypeScript exclusively.
+Yes, both share Tailwind, Stripe in common.
+Business Class uses Ruby on Rails, Paddle exclusively, while SaaS Pegasus uses React, Django, HTMX, TypeScript exclusively.

-Both Business Class and SaaS Pegasus include 7 features.
-See the feature matrix above for a detailed breakdown.
+SaaS Pegasus has more features (5 vs 4).
+See the feature matrix above for the full breakdown.

-Choose Business Class if you need Auth and Subscription and prefer its tech stack.
-Choose SaaS Pegasus if AI and Auth are higher priorities.
+Choose Business Class if you need Auth and Blog and prefer its tech stack.
+Choose SaaS Pegasus if AI and Admin Panel are higher priorities.
 If price is the deciding factor, Business Class is $$80 cheaper.